hml230/exploring-lateness/src/chronos_t5/README.md

                                             --model-id amazon/chronos-t5-tiny \
                                             --other-config
 ```

+ChronosT5 was trained on 600+ series processed from the initial dataset, and tested on the remaining 150.

 For evaluation, I added some code to the `load_and_split_dataset()` function since my test set was hosted locally.
 If your dataset is hosted on Hugging Face, the `evaluate.py` script can be used directly.